On divisorial (i) classes: Introduction

 \subsection{Acknowledgements}

+The work of Professor Wolfgang Ebeling served as an inspiration for the students and postdoctorands in Hannover, in all directions of Algebraic Geometry especially in Singularity Theory, Birational Geometry or Gromov-Witten Theory.
+The discussions leading to this paper were initiated by the authors during their postdoctoral time in Hannover, in one of the research seminars on Algebraic Geometry and Complex Geometry that they organized.
+We kindly dedicate this work to the memory of Wolfgang Ebeling.

-The collaboratin that resulted in this article was first started at two conferences: ``Crossing Walls in Enumerative Geometry'' held at Snowbird Center in Salt Lake City and ``the Geometry and Physics of Quantum Curves'' held at the BIRS center in Banff.
-The authors would like to thank the organizers for the inspring conferences.
+The collaboration that resulted in this article was first started at two conferences: ``Crossing Walls in Enumerative Geometry'' held at Snowbird Center in Salt Lake City and ``the Geometry and Physics of Quantum Curves'' held at the BIRS center in Banff.
+The authors would like to thank the organizers for the inspiring conferences.
 In addition, the authors are also indebted to BYU and CMU for hosting them.
 Much of the work for this article was accomplished while visiting these two institutions.
+The authors would also like to thank MPIM Bonn, IHES Bures-sur-Yvette, RIMS Kyoto, IMAR Bucharest, MPI Leipzig for their hospitality during the long visit of 2023, 2024, 2025 and 2026.

-This collabration was partially supported by Collaboration Grant 586691 from the Simon's Foundation and National Science Foundation Grant DMS - 1802082.
+This collaboration was partially supported by the National Science Foundation Grant DMS - 1802082 and DMS 2152130 and by the Collaboration Grants 586691 and 855897 from the Simons Foundation.